 Vegan Philly Cheesesteaks (with Seitan!)

-These Vegan Philly Cheesesteaks are made with chewy seitan beef, a gooey vegan cheese sauce, and lots of sautéed peppers and onions.
+These Vegan Philly Cheesesteaks are made with chewy seitan beef, a gooey vegan cheese sauce, and lots of sautรฉed peppers and onions.

 Ingredients

-- 1 recipe TYBM's vegan seitan beef 550g, thinly sliced (or sub store-bought)
+- 1 recipe TYBM's vegan seitan beef (550g) thinly sliced- see notes for substitutions

-- 1 small green bell peppers, sliced into strips
+- 1 small green bell pepper, (120g) sliced into strips

 - 1 tbsp minced garlic

-- 4 hoagies, sliced ¾ of the way through
+- 4 hoagie rolls, sliced ยพ of the way through

 Cheese Sauce:

-- 2 tbsp unsweetened almond milk or other dairy free milk of choice
+- 1/4 cupย unsweetened almond milk or other dairy free milk of choice

 Instructions

 - While the veggies cook, melt the 2 tbsp of vegan butter in a small pot to start the cheese sauce.
 Sprinkle in the flour once the vegan butter has melted.
 Whisk for 1 minute so the flour cooks through.
-Whisk in the almond milk, then add in the vegan provolone.
-Stir until the vegan cheese incorporates into the butter and flour mixture.
+Slowly whisk in the almond milk, then add in the vegan provolone.
+Stir until the vegan cheese melts and incorporates into the butter and flour mixture.

 - Optional- to make the cheese sauce smoother, transfer to a mini food processor or blender, and blend the sauce on high for 1 minute until completely smooth.